taramakage/goc2022/vscrly/evidence/evidence.md

 ## Relayer Address

-Excepet for `neutron`, `irisnet` use the same address to relay vscs on other consumer chains.
-The txhashes leaves memos with the contnet `irisnet has this address | rly(2.1.2)`.
+Except for `neutron`, `irisnet` use the same address to relay vscs on other consumer chains.
+The txhashes leave memos with the contnet `irisnet has this address | rly(2.1.2)`.

 | Chain | Address | TxHash |
 | ---   | ---     | ---    |